-Taking photos with a PC
+Take photos with a PC

-Viewing and importing photos
+View and import photos

-Storing photos in OneDrive
+Store photos in OneDrive

-Sharing and printing photos
+Share and print photos

 When you sign in to your PC with a Microsoft account, you get free storage in OneDrive.
 Saving your photos to OneDrive can be a good idea for several reasons.
 When you put photos there instead of on your PC, you'll have more space for games and other apps.
-You have the option of automatically uploading photos to OneDrive, which helps protect your photos even if you lose your PC, camera or phone.
+You have the option of automatically uploading photos to OneDrive, which helps protect your photos even if you lose your PC, camera, or phone.
 What's more, you'll have lots of options for getting to your photos even if you're not at your PC.
 Here are a few ways to upload and view photos in OneDrive.
 To find out more about OneDrive, see Getting started with OneDrive.

 Most phones and tablets with a wireless connection can automatically upload photos and videos.

-If you have an iPhone, iPad or Android phone: Install the OneDrive app
+If you have an iPhone, iPad, or Android phone: Install the OneDrive app

 and set it to upload to OneDrive.

-For more information, see Mobile apps: FAQ.
+For more info, see Mobile apps: FAQ.

 If you have a